Day 1: Le Puy-en-Velay to Montbonnet (16 kilometres, 10 miles)

 …and on to the hamlet of Lic – a cluster of houses and farm buildings at the end of the tarred road.

-One kilometre before we reach the village of Montbonnet is the ancient chapel of Saint-Roch (pronounced Roc).
+One kilometre before the village of Montbonnet is the ancient chapel of Saint-Roch (pronounced Roc).

 This tiny church has welcomed pilgrims since the tenth century, although it has been restored several times since then.